 - Alcohol-based wipes (such as PDI Germicidal or B.Braun Meliseptol Wipes sensitive)

 Use a non-abrasive, lint-free cloth for all steps.
 No paper towels!

-Apply cleaning agent to cloth (not onto device) and wring out.
-Or use a premoistened chlorine-free wipe.
+- Apply approved cleaning agent to cloth (not onto the device) and completely wring excess liquid from the cloth.

 Ideally, disinfect handheld devices before and after every patient encounter that involves contact, and before and after your shift.
-It’s also a great idea to wipe down your ID badge, keys, even jewelry, before you go home.
-And speaking of home, don’t forget the devices you keep there.
+It’s also a great idea to wipe down your ID badge, keys, and jewelry before you go home.

 Universal precautions are already part of your work routine.
 Adding device disinfection to the mix provides greater protection for you, your patients, and your coworkers.